Jajce: Ottoman period

-In 1527, Jajce fell to the Ottoman rule.
-Under the Ottomans, town lost its strategic importance, as the border moved further North.
+In 1527, Jajce fell to the Ottomans.
+Under the Ottomans, the town lost its strategic importance, as the border moved further north.

-There are several churches and mosques built at different times during different rules, making Jajce a rather diverse town in this aspect.
+There are several churches and mosques built at different times during different reigns, making Jajce a rather diverse town in this aspect.

 Austria-Hungary period

-Jajce passed with the rest of Bosnia and Herzegovina under the administration of Austria-Hungary in 1878.
+Jajce was ruled together with the rest of Bosnia and Herzegovina under the administration of Austria-Hungary from 1878 to 1918.
 The Franciscan monastery of Saint Luke was completed in 1885.

 World War II

 From 1929–1941, Jajce was part of the Vrbas Banovina of the Kingdom of Yugoslavia.

 During the Second World War, Jajce gained importance as centre of a large swath of free territory, and on 29 November 1943 it hosted the second convention of the Anti-Fascist Council of National Liberation of Yugoslavia (AVNOJ).
-There, representatives from throughout Yugoslavia decided to establish a federal Yugoslavia in equality of its nations, and established that Bosnia and Herzegovina would be one of its constitutive Republics.
+There, in the Sokol building built in 1934 by Momir Korunović, representatives from throughout Yugoslavia decided to establish a federal Yugoslavia, one that would have equality between its ethnic groups, and established that Bosnia and Herzegovina would be one of its constitutive republics.
 The post-war economy of Jajce in socialist times was based on industry and tourism.

+Bosnian War

-At the beginning of the Bosnian War, Jajce was inhabited by people from all ethnic groups, and was situated at a junction between areas of Serb majority to the north, Bosnian Muslim majority areas to the south-east and Croatian majority areas to the south-west.
+At the beginning of the Bosnian War, Jajce was inhabited by people from all ethnic groups, and was situated at a junction between areas of the Bosnian Serb majority to the north, Bosniak majority areas to the southeast and Bosnian Croat majority areas to the southwest.